thinkards/2020-voting/README.md

 [Ballot Tracker](https://www.nvsos.gov/votersearch/)

-**Voter Registration Deadline(s)**: In Person: November 3, 2020, By Mail: Postmarked October 6, 2020, Online: 5 days before November 3, 2020
+**Voter Registration Deadline(s)**: In Person: November 3, 2020, By Mail: Postmarked October 6, 2020, Online: October 29, 2020

 **Election Day Registration?**: You may register to vote in-person at the polling place either during early voting or on November 3, 2020.
 You must show a valid Nevada driver’s license or identification card at the polls to vote.
 If the identification does not have your current address, you must also show proof of residency .
 N/A